Eliastik/page-shadow/src/README_EN.txt

 * Major performance optimization, which limits the flashes that appeared when navigating between pages or changing settings in real time;
 * Added "Preserve element colors" function (enabled by default) to "Increase contrast" function.
 This function preserves the colors of the elements, but replaces colors very close to white or dark colors;
 * Improved user experience when "Modern" popup theme is enabled.
 This theme is now the default theme for new installations;
+* Minor improvements to the Advanced Settings interface: display of an icon on tabs if changes to settings have not been saved, display of a loading indicator when restoring settings archives;
 * Add the setting "Enable right-click menu" in General settings (enabled by default);
 * Bug fixes and technical improvements:
     * Fixed bug with Firefox and Mutation Observers;
     * Changes to custom themes now apply in real time to pages using that theme;
     * Fixed a bug with some sites using texts with color gradients: texts of this type were not displayed with the "Increase contrast" function;
     * Fixed a bug with the settings Decrease brightness and Blue light filter: on some websites (like Github), when going back to the previous page with the browser back button, the filter intensity increased randomly;
+    * Fixed bugs when restoring cloud archives, and improved performance for Firefox when restoring archives;
+    * Fixed a bug with the real-time display of settings in Advanced Settings: if a popup setting was changed, and a change to a setting in Advanced Settings had not been saved, that change was lost;
     * Simplification and major reorganization of the extension code including:
         * Use of the same CSS stylesheet for classic themes and custom themes, and use of CSS variables;
         * Simplification of the code managing the message passing between background page and scripts of the extension;